Skip to content

 • Negative impact on current employee morale if they learn about the situation

 Take these helpful tips to heart so you can communicate to unsuccessful applicants in a way that is caring and practical.
-That way, you’ll be building better relationships, growing your candidate pool, and maintaining a positive employer brand for your company.
+That way, you’ll be building better relationships, growing your candidate pool, and maintaining a positive employer brand for your company (plus, it’s just the right thing to do!).

-And don’t forget that you can automate the time-consuming parts of talent acquisition with skills assessments, so your team has more time to communicate from human to human.
+Don’t forget that you can automate the time-consuming parts of talent acquisition with skills assessments, so your team has more time to communicate from human to human.
+To see how that works (and to check out our email templates), create a free Toggl Hire account now!

 Juste Semetaite